SayBender/Nemo/README.md

 ![NEMO](.github/Nemo_overview_v2.png)
 The Nemo wildfire smoke detection benchmark is a set of evolving preprocessed datasets in standard COCO format and pretrained wildfire smoke detectors based on Facebook AI's DETR that aims to detect wildfire in incipient stage (especially the first few minutes from start of wildfire).
 This model is created for object detection.
 It has a CNN backbone along with encoder-decoder transformers.
 It also uses bipartite matching loss function.

-%The Nemo model ran with 5 queries, 6 layers, and 200 epochs.
-The results are as follows:

 Preliminary results evaluated on 75 images containing fire at incipient stage (first 15 minutes- this is a very challenging test set)
 <table>